MarioMingarro/ClimaRep/README.md

 The output of `vif_filter` returns a `list` object with a filtered `SpatRaster` object and a statistics summary.

-The `SpatRaster` object containing only the variables that were kept and also provides a comprehensive summary printed to the console.
+The `SpatRaster` object, containing only the variables that were kept, also provides a comprehensive summary printed to the console.

 The summary list including:
 - The lists of variables that were kept and those that were excluded.